noorfinances-eng/noorchain-core/docs/Phase4C_03_Testnet_Node_Setup_Commands_and_Network_Spec_1.1.md

-Phase4C_03_Testnet_Node_Setup_Commands_and_Network_Spec_1.1.md
-**NOORCHAIN — Phase 4C
+NOORCHAIN — Phase 4C

-Testnet 1.0 — Node Setup, CLI Commands & Network Specification** Version 1.1 — Architecture Only (No Code)
+Testnet 1.0 — Node Setup, CLI Commands & Network Specification Version 1.1 — Architecture Only (No Code)

-🔧 1.
-Purpose of This Document
+1. Purpose of This Document

-This document provides the full plan and specification required to:
+This document defines the complete specification required to:

 initialize the NOORCHAIN Testnet 1.0 node

-create directories
+create configuration directories

-generate validator keys
+generate keys for genesis and for the validator

-generate genesis & gentx
+create the genesis file and gentx

-configure EVM RPC / gRPC / REST
+configure EVM RPC, WebSocket, gRPC, and REST

 configure minimum gas prices

-configure peers (local-only for now)
+configure peers (local-only for Testnet 1.0)

-start the Testnet node
+launch the node

-verify correct boot
+verify correct network behavior

-This is the final file of Phase 4C and will guide the coding + real commands execution later.
+This file completes Phase 4C and will guide the implementation of the real commands later.

-🧩 2.
-Testnet 1.0 Node Specification
+2. Testnet 1.0 Node Specification

-Chain ID
-noorchain-testnet-1
+Chain ID: noorchain-testnet-1

-Binary
-noord
+Binary: noord

-Directories
+Directory Structure

 ~/.noord/config

 ~/.noord/data

-Ports (default Ethermint-compatible)
+Default Ports (Ethermint-compatible)

 JSON-RPC: 8545